A programmer who is obsessed with giving experimenters

 [1] - E-mail conversations with others have indicated a need for more clarity about these concepts.
 Part of the problem (okay, most of the problem) may be that I have not done a good job of explaining it.
 This entry represents my ongoing attempt to do a better job of relating the underlying concepts and how they apply and relate to surrounding concepts.

 [2] - Going a little farther out on a limb, what we perceive as remembering may simply be how we experience the process of re-learning, anew, how to deal with the situation currently presented to us.
-In other words, the sensation of remembering within a present moment, may be caused by newly forming short-term connections, as they develop, with guidance from residual responses generated by existing long-term connections.
+In other words, the sensation of remembering within a present moment, may be caused by newly forming short-term connections, as they develop, with guidance from fast residual responses generated by existing long-term connections.

-[3] - Apparently, based on understanding gained from Quantum Mechanics, all volumetric phenomena are adaptive to a lesser or greater extent.
+[4] - Apparently, based on understanding gained from Quantum Mechanics, all volumetric phenomena are interactively adaptive to a lesser or greater extent.

 [4] - The term, “same connection-point” is taken to be abstracted here, and does not necessarily refer to a single terminal or synapse.
 Two completely different axons from the same source-function to the same destination-function would suffice.